Need Help? Give us a call.

 You might not have known it, but some cities and counties have restrictions on what your business’s signage can look like.
 This could refer to various elements of your signage: the size, location, visibility, lighting, and so on.

 If your business’s signage isn’t up to your local government’s requirements—and you don’t have the necessary licensing and permits—your business could suffer from some serious fines.
-Therefore, to ensure that your signs are legal, check in with your local government on what types of business licenses you need to follow signage codes.
+Therefore, to ensure that your signs are legal, check in with your local government on what types of licenses you need to follow signage codes.

 Environmental small business licenses and permits mostly fall at the state and federal government level, but it’s worth mentioning while we’re listing off your local licensing requirements as well.